 - Introduction to Human Resources

-- Introduction to Hospitality & Tourism Management
+- Introduction to Hospitality and Tourism Management

 - Service Management and Innovation

-- Destination Sales & Marketing
+- Destination Sales and Marketing

-- Attractions & Resort Operations
+- Attraction and Resort Operations

 - Facilities Management